Monitoring, Delineating and Analysing Shorelines using Remote Sensing

 Study Area: Satabhaya - Odisha (East India) and Juhu Beach, Mumbai - Maharashtra (West India)

-The End Point Rate Tool for QGIS (EPR4Q) has been developed by Dr. Lucas Terres de Lima and his research colleagues at CESAM, University of Aveiro in Portugal.
-It has been technically validated and stacks favorably when compared to DSAS and AMBUR - two highly technical and popular methods for performing research-grade Shoreline Change Analysis.
-As informed to me by Dr. Lima himself, he did not get a chance to develop this proprietary model further after his research stint at university - hence this tool does not work well on recent QGIS software versions.
-This is not a reason to worry as I've covered the preparatory aspects for effective analysis in my video demonstration.
+The End Point Rate Tool for QGIS (EPR4Q) was developed by Dr. Lucas Terres de Lima and his research colleagues at CESAM, University of Aveiro in Portugal.
+It has been technically validated and compares favorably with DSAS and AMBUR—two widely used, research-grade methods for shoreline change analysis.
+As Dr. Lima informed me, he did not get the opportunity to continue developing the model after his research tenure, which is why EPR4Q does not function reliably on the latest versions of QGIS.
+This isn’t a cause for concern, though, as I’ve covered the necessary preparatory steps for running it smoothly in my video demonstration.

 Go give EPR4Q a try!